dthain/compilers-fa25/syllabus.md

 Note that **classes will not be recorded**, so plan accordingly.
-Our class meetings are primarily for discussion and practice using the available written materials, so if you miss class for whatever reason, then catch up by reviewing the available materials and talking with a peer.
+Our class meetings are primarily for discussion and practice using the available written materials, so if you miss class for whatever reason, then catch up by reviewing the written materials and talking with a peer.

 ### Homeworks and Exams

-Homework assignments will be done in a "low tech" way, and must be written neatly **on paper by hand with a pen**, and turned in at the beginning of class on the date due.
+Homework assignments will be done in a "low tech" way, and must be written neatly **by hand on paper with a pen**, and turned in at the beginning of class on the date due.
 Homeworks are an opportunity for you to practice solving problems of the sort that you will encounter on the exams.
-To that end, it is ok to work with other students in order to get "unstuck" on a tricky problem, as long as the end result is that you understand the material and are able to solve problems on your own.
+You should start by working on problems by yourself, but if you are stuck after making a reasonable effort, then it is ok to work with other students to get "unstuck".
+The end result should be that understand the material and are able to solve problems on your own.

 ### Programming Assignments